 Foreigners married to a Portuguese national for three years or longer can apply for Portuguese citizenship.
 You don’t have to be living in Portugal for those three years, which is typically a requirement for citizenship with most other EU countries.

-By origin (through parents or grandparents)
+Through origin (through Portuguese parents or grandparents)

 - If you were born outside of Portugal, and have a Portuguese grandparent, you may also be able to acquire Portuguese citizenship.

-If you were born in Portugal to parents who weren’t Portuguese at the time, you may be eligible for Portuguese citizenship if they had been legally residing in Portugal for the five years prior to your birth.
+- If you were born in Portugal to parents who weren’t Portuguese at the time, you may be eligible for Portuguese citizenship if they had been legally residing in Portugal for the five years prior to your birth.

 If your ancestors were Sephardic Jews who lived in Portugal in the 15th and 16th century (and were kicked out by King Manuel) then you may be eligible to apply for Portuguese citizenship.

 This is a very unique situation and, unless you’re very familiar with your ancestry, it’s unlikely that 1) you have Sephardic Jews in your family tree and 2) that you’ll be able to trace that far back.

 If Portuguese parents adopt you, you can claim Portuguese citizenship.
 Unfortunately, you have to be under 18 for this one: there isn’t a provision in Portuguese law for Portuguese parents adopting anyone older than 18.

 Portugal has special relationships with former Portuguese territories including Angola, Cape Verde, Portuguese India, Guinea Bissau, East Timor, Macao, Mozambique, São Tomé, and Príncipe.
-In most cases, there is (or was) a time limit during which citizens of these countries could apply to retain their Portuguese citizenship.
+Part of this special relationship includes an agreement whereby members of the former colonies could apply for Portuguese citizenship.